maghoff/cargo-license-hound/README.md

     requests to GitHub

 The filenames license-hound looks for are variants seen in the wild, including typos.
+(LICENSE, COPYING, LICENSE.txt, and so on)

 license-hound will attempt to find license files for the MIT, BSD-3-Clause and MPL-2.0 licenses, in that order.
+Other licenses are not accepted by license-hound, because it was not necessary for its initial use case.

 license-hound was written specifically to find the license files for the dependencies of [Sausagewiki](https://github.com/maghoff/sausagewiki) and may